Guitar Scales | The Complete Guide

 This tutorial will teach all you need to know about how to play scales on the guitar .
 After learning strumming chords, the most common step for beginners is to begin practicing single note melodies , and knowing your guitar scales is a huge help for this task.

-Moreover, playing scales up and down the neck is a great exercise to gain left-hand agility , and to get familiar with your fretboard.
+Moreover, playing scales up and down the neck is a great exercise to include in your practice routine, as it helps you gain left-hand agility , and get familiar with your fretboard.

 So let's begin!
 At first, we're going to understand what a scale exactly is , then we'll see the most common guitar scales that you must know, and then we'll list (almost) all the types of guitar scales existing in music.

 I've recorded a video that shows you how to play the most common scales:

 - Minor Scales

 - Other Cool Types Of Guitar Scales To Know